Schelbert197/portfolio/_portfolio_featured/frontier.md

 ### Key Computations
-Each algorithm performs differently which allows the robot to succeed in exploring various environments.
-Some of the key components that make up the frontier toolbox are the generation of frontiers, the distance based goal selection, the Mutual Information based selection, and the clustering algorithm.
+Each algorithm relies on key computations allowing the robot to succeed in exploring various environments.
+Some of the key components that make up the frontier toolbox are the generation of frontiers, the distance based goal selection, the Mutual Information based goal selection, and the DBSCAN clustering algorithm.
 #### Frontier Generation
 This approach defines a frontier as a cell that is unknown in the map (-1 in the OccupancyGrid) and is also bordering a cell that is known to be empty (0 in the OccupancyGrid).
 Since the data is just a 1D array, generating the list of frontiers is O(n).
 In the image, below, **the frontiers are shown on the map in purple**.
 The blue clouds indicate the cost of approaching static objects (occupied cells) shown in pink (100 in the OccupancyGrid).